10 Major Myths about Odin, the all-father god in Norse mythology

 In the article below World History Edu explores 10 major myths about Odin.

-One of the main gods in Norse mythology
+Arguably the most revered god in Norse mythology

 Son of Borr and Bestla, Odin was revered as one of the most eminent gods in Tteutonic and Scandinavian tribes.
 However, his role and nature are diverse and complex, often taking on the responsibility of a host of issues.
 For example, he was known as the god of magic, war, poetry, and wisdom.